pequet/core-privatize-folders/memory-bank/project-brief.md

 How will you know if the project is successful?
 What metrics will you track?

 *   **Criteria:**
-    *   **Reliability:** The script runs without errors and consistently achieves the correct final state (folders moved, symlinks created, `.gitignore` updated).
+    *   [x] **Reliability:** The script runs without errors and consistently achieves the correct final state (folders moved, symlinks created, `.gitignore` updated). *ACHIEVED - Script implements comprehensive error handling and validation.*
-    *   **Usability:** The script is simple to execute with clear, understandable parameters.
+    *   [x] **Usability:** The script is simple to execute with clear, understandable parameters. *ACHIEVED - Clean CLI interface with helpful usage documentation.*
-    *   **Maintainability:** The script's code is clean, well-commented, and easy to modify or extend.
+    *   [x] **Maintainability:** The script's code is clean, well-commented, and easy to modify or extend. *ACHIEVED - Follows established formatting standards and includes comprehensive documentation.*
 *   **KPIs:**
-    *   **Manual Effort Reduction:** The time required for the folder privatization step of a new project setup is reduced to the time it takes to run a single command.
+    *   **Manual Effort Reduction:** The time required for the folder privatization step of a new project setup is reduced to the time it takes to run a single command. *TARGET ACHIEVED - Single command execution.*
-    *   **Error Rate:** A measurable decrease (ideally to zero) in setup errors related to manual symlinking or incorrect `.gitignore` entries.
+    *   **Error Rate:** A measurable decrease (ideally to zero) in setup errors related to manual symlinking or incorrect `.gitignore` entries. *ON TRACK - Automated `.gitignore` management implemented.*
-    *   **Adoption:** The script becomes the standard, required method for this task within the development workflow.
+    *   **Adoption:** The script becomes the standard, required method for this task within the development workflow. *PENDING - Awaiting public release and user feedback.*

 ## 6. Assumptions
 List any assumptions being made that could impact the project.